humanestandards/home/content/play/omnipersonal-governance.md

 Antagonism is a rather Sadistic Tendency of the Mind (Negative Reinforcement, Punishment), which is the real cause of Poverty, Wars, Depression, Isolation, Bulling, Anxiety, Suicides, Addiction to Unhealthy Lifestyles and the Destruction of our Planet.

+### Fair-Play Synagonism

+Through Fair-Play Synagonism is a Social Innovation against depression, antagonism, poverty, scarcity and all sorts of conflict.

+People have the Power to solve all types of issues, and as our problems are Common, our power becomes a Personal Responsibility that was all share.

+Synagonism (Lit.
+Translation: Collaboration), or in simple terms the process of Solving issues Together is the solution to all kinds of Economic, Environmental and Mental Crisis.
+As simple as that!

 ### #EconomicLiberty through Omni-Personal Governance